-Permabond UV632 was developed for use on plastics and has superb adhesion to acrylic.
+Permabond UV632 has superb adhesion to acrylic and many other plastics.
 It also forms strong bonds to metals.
 It bonds acrylic to stainless steel in seconds with UV/Visible light.
 Bonds are clear, strong, and absorb thermal expansion and contraction stresses.
-Although the bonds resist water, long term exposure to the elements is not recommended.
+Although the bonds resist water, we don’t recommend long term exposure to the elements.

-Permabond TA4246 is a two-part, room temperature curing, acrylic adhesive with very high strength and excellent environmental durability.
+Permabond TA4246 is a two-part, room temperature curing acrylic adhesive with very high strength and excellent environmental durability.
 TA4246 is used with Initiator 46.
-The initiator should be applied to the steel, and the TA4246 should be applied to the plastic before joining the parts.
+Apply the initiator to the steel, and then, apply the TA4246 to the plastic.
+Next, join the parts.
 These strong bonds are almost colorless.

-The original cyanoacrylate, Permabond 910 is a methyl cyanoacrylate, designed to bond metals, but also has high bond strength to acrylic.
-Cyanoacrylates have good non polar solvent resistance.
+The original cyanoacrylate, Permabond 910 is a methyl cyanoacrylate that bonds metals, but also has high bond strength to acrylic.
+Cyanoacrylates have good non-polar solvent resistance.
 Bonds will have good resistance to substances like motor oil and gasoline.
-Cyanoacrylate bonds do not have good resistance to polar solvents, so exposure to substances such as water and alcohol should be minimized.
+Cyanoacrylate bonds do not resist polar solvents well, so minimize exposure to substances such as water and alcohol.

 When bonding with cyanoacrylates, use only as much adhesive as is needed to cover the bond area.
-The excess adhesive may cause surrounding acrylic to be coated in a frosty white layer.
+A frosty white layer may coat the surrounding acrylic if there is excess adhesive.

-In summary, for indoor applications where UV light can reach the bond Permabond UV632 may be the best fit.
-For indoor or outdoor applications that require good environmental resistance and structural bond strength, Permabond TA4246 may be ideal.
-Permabond 910 forms instant bonds for indoor applications.
+In summary, for indoor applications where UV light can reach the bond, consider Permabond UV632.
+Then for indoor or outdoor applications that require good environmental resistance and structural bond strength, Permabond TA4246 may be ideal.
+Lastly Permabond 910 forms instant bonds for indoor applications.

-Please note, the above-listed products are only a few examples of products that bond acrylic to aluminum and are used here to demonstrate the varied technologies possible.
+Please note, the above-listed products are only a few examples of products that bond acrylic to stainless steel and are used here to demonstrate the varied technologies possible.
 To review your unique application requirements, please contact Permabond.